5 ways to structure and organize your Confluence knowledge base

 Refined admins do not have to be Confluence admins, so you can avoid admin-creep and the associated risks.

-A Help Center built with Refined for Confluence Cloud.
+A Help Center built with Refined Sites for Confluence.

 4. With the power of purposeful design